mikazz/RSnippets/README.md

 # Dataset Operations

+## Load Data
-## Read Tabular data with separated columns (commas or tabs)
+	# Read Tabular data with separated columns (commas or tabs)
 	read.table(file="myfile", sep="t", header=TRUE)

-## Configured read.table() with all the arguments preset to read CSV files
+	# Configured read.table() with all the arguments preset to read CSV files
 	read.csv(file="myfile")

-## Configured read.csv() configured for data with a comma as the decimal point and a semicolon as the separator
+    # Configured read.csv() configured for data with a comma as the decimal point and a semicolon as the separator
 	read.csv2(file=”myfile”, header=TRUE)

-## Read delimited files, with tabs as the default
+    # Read delimited files, with tabs as the default
 	read.delim(file=”myfile”, header=TRUE)

-## Allows finer control over the read process when data isn’t tabular
+    # Allows finer control over the read process when data isn’t tabular
 	scan("myfile", skip = 1, nmax=100)

-## Reads text from a text file one line at a time
+    # Reads text from a text file one line at a time
 	readLines("myfile")

-## Read a file with dates in fixed-width format (each column in the data has a fixed number of characters)
+    # Read a file with dates in fixed-width format (each column in the data has a fixed number of characters)
 	read.fwf("myfile", widths=c(1,2,3)

-## Reads SPSS data file
+    # Reads SPSS data file
 	library("foreign")
 	read.spss("myfile")

-## Reads Stata binary file
+    # Reads Stata binary file
 	read.dta("myfile")

-## Reads SAS export file
+    # Reads SAS export file
 	read.export("myfile")

-## Load dataset with different encoding
+    # Load dataset with different encoding (Handling polish encoding)
-    # Handling polish encoding
     fileEncoding='windows-1250'
     # Skip the first 1825 lines.
     skip=1825
     data = read.table('data.csv', header=T, sep=",")

-## Save csv
-    # Prevent row names to be written to file
-    row.names=FALSE

-    write.table(data, file = "filename", append = FALSE, quote = TRUE, sep = ",",
-            eol = "\n",
-            na = "NA",
-            dec = ".",
-            row.names = FALSE,
-            col.names = TRUE,
-            qmethod = c("escape", "double"),
-            fileEncoding = "windows-1250")

 ## Load several files